 Speak to a professional marketing company that understands attorney advertising rules.

 Think about what companies you respect and why.
 People don’t develop brand loyalty by being told to buy something; they build it over time based on expertise and trust.
 Let your work speak for itself.
-You can do this by sharing case studies on your site, and leave visible links to your Yelp and social profiles on your website – this way clients can leave you positive reviews and feedback.
+You can do this by sharing case studies on your site, and leaving visible links to your Yelp and social profiles on your website – this way clients can leave you positive reviews and feedback.

 You’re receiving emails, but they don’t seem to go anywhere.
 You feel like the leads you get aren’t quality and end up being a waste.